 Students are required to build knowledge, filling gaps in current knowledge to successfully resolve the problem at hand.
-This instructional approach was first used heavily in schools of medicine but has steadily made its way into STEM education since its inception in the 1970s.
+This instructional approach was first used heavily in schools of medicine but steadily made its way into STEM eeducation, beginning over 50 years ago.
 PBL expands upon the idea that instruction should be built around a larger task or problem placed in an authentic setting where students are given responsibility and ownership of resolving the task.
 The problem should be challenging, set in a structure that allows for investigation, and isn't fully resolved without reflection and discussion of the issues at hand (Savery & Duffy, 1995).

-In SRA Number Worlds, PBL lessons were developed around the major principles identified by Barrows & Kelson (1993).
+In Number Worlds®, PBL lessons were developed around the major principles identified by Barrows & Kelson (1993).

-- 1. Problem solving with ill-formed problem offering many possible solutions - 2.
+- 1. Problem solving with ill-formed problems offering many possible solutions - 2.
 Goal of functional knowledge with cognitive flexibility - 3.
 Self-directed learning - 4.
 Collaboration - 5.
 Taking ownership with active, engaged learning - 6.
-Building a habit of reflection and self-appraisal in all learning experience
+Building a habit of reflection and self-appraisal in all learning experiences